 - promote more usage of natural pesticides.

-- ensure the right soil cultivation at the right time.
+- make sure the right soil cultivation at the right time.

 - keep and build good soil structure and fertility.